patilav/Distributed-Computing/3-message-passing/ZANIN_Connor_Orleans.md

 ### Introduction

-Orleans is a simultaneously a programming model and a runtime designed for writing scalable, elastic, fault-tolerant applications; this framework is targeted at a cloud environment.
+Orleans is simultaneously a programming model and a runtime designed for writing scalable, elastic, fault-tolerant applications; this framework is targeted at a cloud environment.
 The main consideration when designing Orleans was the ease-of-use of the model by the programmer.
 The authors wanted to make it possible for non-expert developers to write applications that could take advantage of the resourses in the cloud, while abstracting the problems of scalability, partial failure, and consistency from the developer.
 These problems are handled by the runtime.

 At the base level, Orleans relies on Actors, which they call "Grains."
 Grains adhere to a single address space, single threaded model.
 There can be multiple instances of a Grain (called "activiations"), but the single-threaded, single-address-space model allows these instances to be spread across multiple nodes.